(in chronological order of involvement with Bhola)

 Michael Maude is distantly related to Dinah Wiener and through family connection was introduced to Bhola’s Children.
 Now retired, he has travelled to many countries including Bangladesh in his work in the construction equipment business.
 He is a qualified engineer and sometime farmer and administers a family charitable trust which gives Bhola’s Children regular financial support.

 Andrew is originally from Canada.
 He is now married with four children and lives in London where he works in management consulting to the financial services industry.
-Andrew is the most recent trustee to join Bhola’s Children and is very much looking forward to his first visit to Bangladesh in January 2019.
+Andrew is the most recent trustee to join Bhola’s Children and very much enjoyed his first visit to Bangladesh in January 2019.
+He will be returning March 2020.